jphooiveld/EventSauceBundle/README.md

             connection: doctrine.dbal.default_connection
             # The table name in the database to store the messages.
             table: event
-        # Autoconfigure aggregate roots to use the default repository implemtations as created by the bundle.
+        # Configure provided aggregate roots to use the default repository implementations as created by the bundle
-        # Turn this off if you want to create your own implementation.
+        aggregates:
-        autoconfigure_aggregates: true
+            - App\Domain\Order

 ```